 It wasn’t until 2010 Kirk found his niche — helping entrepreneurs feel empowered to achieve success and giving them tools to do so.
 Like Kirk, nearly 30% of entrepreneurs fail, so he uniquely understands their challenges, and created Wave as a solution to their multitude of money management needs.
 Wave is an award-winning, free, easy-to-use and secure financial software and service for micro-business owners to move and manage their money.

-Since launching Wave in 2010, the comprehensive platform is used by 400,000+ small businesses every month, and its innovative platform supports the expanding small business market, which includes 31 million small businesses.
-In June, Wave marked one of the largest Canadian tech exits following its $405 million acquisition by H&R Block.
+Since launching Wave in 2010, the comprehensive platform is used by 400,000+ small businesses every month, and its innovative platform supports the expanding small business market, which includes 33.2 million small businesses in 2023.
+In June of 2021, Wave marked one of the largest Canadian tech exits following its $405 million acquisition by H&R Block.

 Thank you so much for your time!
 Our readers would love to get to know you a bit better.
 Can you tell us a bit about your ‘backstory’ and how you got started?